-Buying new hardware is always such a project because it usually requires budgeting and many approvals.
+Buying new hardware is always a project because it usually requires budgeting and many approvals.

-In addition to that, many departments such as accounting, management, and procurement will be involved.
+In addition, many departments such as accounting, management, and procurement will be involved.

 Hardware is Not Just Servers!
 It can also be specialized equipment, network components, cabling, racks, licenses, support, administration, and significantly extra space in the data centre.